opengovernment/opengovernment-local/README.md

 mkvirtualenv oglocal --system-site-packages
 ```

-If you are not using the boundary service described below, you should comment out this line in `requirements.txt`:
+If you are not using the boundary service described below, comment out the following line in `requirements.txt`:

 ```
 -e git+http://github.com/rhymeswithcycle/represent-boundaries.git#egg=represent-boundaries